 - Scope control for dynamic environments:

 It is always important to know the scope of the action taken.
 However, there are situations and environment that do not help in making a better decision with less uncertainty.
 By always aiming first at the smallest, easiest or primary scope, the project can have a better outcome, especially if it is broken into stages.
 This helps in making a better approach against uncertainties and known outcomes, using instructionism and a learning strategy depending on the context and project.

 - Controlled experimentation for dynamic environments:

 When a dynamic environment is being studied, experimentation and discovery will help in selecting the most useful and efficient approaches.
-This approach helps the manager at identifying possibilities of every taken action and eliminating dead ends of every possible outcome.
-This is used in studying both failing ideas and successful ones, enhancing the ones that work with studying of the ones that do not.
+This approach helps the manager in identifying possibilities of every action taken and eliminating dead ends of every possible outcome.
+This is used in studying both failing and successful ideas, enhancing the ones that work with studying those that don’t.
 It is mostly used in learning strategies and part of Selectionism.

 - Communication and culture in a dynamic environment:

 With a better communication in-pro of better results and a comfortable environment inside an already difficult situation, dynamic projects tend to have a better outcome and a more reliable scope.
 In order to do this, there are certain aspects of culture that could help in creating a managing plan:

 - Egalitarianism and hierarchy with a flat management